Introduction

 Build Discussion

 Mana sustain is a problem for this build.
 I find myself needing to chug energy potions.
 An earlier version dumped as many points in Spirit as possible, which made mana less of an issue.
-But Physique’s returns in survivability outweigh Spirit’s returns in damage, so we want to avoid this as much as we can.
+But Physique’s returns in survivability outweigh Spirit’s returns in damage, and this build likes to stand still and tank, so I prefer Physique.
 You may wish to invest more in Spirit.

-The build isn’t going to be cracking the top 20 builds, nor setting any speed records (especially with me piloting!).
-But it can reliably do Crucible 150-170 and SR 75-76 in 7-8 minutes, even with me piloting.
+The build isn’t going to be cracking the top 20 builds, nor setting any speed records.
+But it can reliably do Crucible 150-170 and SR 75-76 in 7-8 minutes — even with me piloting!

 How does it do on Celestials?
 I honestly can’t say — I haven’t killed celestials other than Lokarr much at all, with any build, so I’m not the right person to test what this build can do there at this time.
 If you’d like to, I’d love to see the results!
 (Edit: Lokarr is face-tankable, though.)